Essential tips for visiting Central Coast beaches

 Essential #7 – Stay COVID-safe on the sand

-Remember that COVID-safety applies to our beaches throughout summer.
+Remember that COVID-safety applies to our beaches.
 Follow social distancing rules and maintain a 1.5 metre gap from anyone who does not live in your household when on the sand, or in the water.
 Make sure you keep group gatherings to the current limits set by the NSW Government.
 The best way to socially distance on the beach is to remain one towel length apart from others at all times.

 Find out more

 For more information and frequently asked questions on beach safety, visit the Central Coast Council website.

 To search any beach and find its open/closed status visit beachsafe.org.au

 Bringing your doggo to the beach?
 Check out our list of dog-friendly spots on the Central Coast.